scupit/json-to-cmake-rewrite/README.md

 - [ ] Add "debuggable" flag for executables to flag whether or not a debugger configuration should be build for them.
 This config does nothing for CMake, but could be helpful if you create a tool to generate debug configurations for your IDE (or vscode, for example)
 - [ ] Add "optional" boolean option for outputs, which determines whether or not the output should be built.
 Note that this option should be ignore if it is set to 'true' on a library which is a dependency of an execuatable being built.
 - [ ] Add "canToggleType" boolean option for output libraries, which can switch whether the library is build as static or shared.
+- [ ] Add a checkbox at the bottom which allows you to turn library copy commands off.
-- [ ] Add "outputGroups", which is just output items grouped under a common name.
+- [X] Add "outputGroups", which is just output items grouped under a common name.
 This will make grouping optional outputs much easier, especially when creating several test execuatables. **Each output in the output group should be same type (either executable or library)**

 **Ex:**
 ```json